Psypres/SallingBrMini/README.md

 - 🎯 Component-based architecture
 - 🧩 Custom `ProductCard` with image, name & price
-- 🐻 Mascot screen: Feed & play mechanics
+- 🐻 Interactive `MascotFeeder` component with feed & play mechanics
+- 🍔 Hunger status bar with mood-based colors
+- 🎮 Real-time state updates when feeding or playing with mascots
 - 🎨 Dynamic contrast text with `useContrastColor()`
 - 📂 Logical file structure with `/src`